hashicorp/vault/CONTRIBUTING.md

 won't clash or be obviated by Vault's normal direction.
 A great way to do this is via the [Vault Discussion Forum][2].

+## Issues

-This document will cover what we're looking for in terms of reporting issues.
+This section will cover what we're looking for in terms of reporting issues.
 By addressing all the points we're looking for, it raises the chances we can quickly merge or address your contributions.

-## Issues

 ### Reporting an Issue